-Cyber- bullying ...
+Cyber bullying

-At Godstowe we are aware that heavy use of the internet both in work and social situations has led to an increase in 'cyber-bullying'.
-We have taken a proactive approach to this and have decided to work with an organisation called 'National Online Safety https://nationalonlinesafety.com/guides?utm_campaign=WakeUpWednesday&utm_medium=em ail&hsmi=204115512&hsenc=p2ANqtz-9- lit2cgFOUWW0JrUX5EZTSfNnkZsP9v0_mhoKywIJBBUAs3MdezjpV9jpw67cDAhm41vogs6LOEBX7xUhLQDff8-jA&utm_content=204115512&utm_source=hs_email

-This resource has been made available to staff, parents and pupils.
-All staff are required to complete the relevant online training package associated with this resource.
-In addition to this we regularly invite external speakers into school to talk to the girls, staff and parents about internet safety.
+At Godstowe we are aware that heavy use of the internet both in work and social situations has led to an increase in 'cyber bullying'.
+We have taken a proactive approach to this and have decided to work with an organisation called 'National Online Safety This resource has been made available to staff, parents and pupils.
+All staff are required to complete the relevant online training in anti-bullying and online safety.
+In addition, to this we regularly invite external speakers into school to talk to the girls, staff and parents about internet safety.

-At Godstowe it is important to us that all parts of the community Pupils, parents and staff are aware of 'cyber-bullying' and that
+At Godstowe it is important to us that all parts of the community, pupils, parents and staff are aware of 'cyber bullying' and that

-- The school can support them with 'cyber-bullying which may occur outside the school premises - The school has ways in which to monitor use of the internet within the community - Positive use of the internet and mobile phones is encouraged by the pupils and they are made aware of the harm and pain they can bring to others by misuse
+- The school can support them with 'cyber bullying which may occur outside the school premises - The school has ways in which to monitor use of the internet within the community - Positive use of the internet and mobile phones is encouraged by the pupils and they are made aware of the harm and pain they can bring to others by misuse

-Advice and support for a victim of cyber- bullying
+Advice and support for a victim of cyber bullying